haftamu30/Chapter1_Challenge_1_4/README.md

-document is chapter 1 challengings and  chapter 2 challenges
+all chapter 1 and chapter 2 challenges are inside of document NetBeans